G4ITTeam/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_inventory/uc3_load_files.md

-back-->> front: Get the updated inventory back ->> front: Display the updated loading history front ->> RND : Display the 'completed' button if all the uploaded data is correct front -->> RND : Display the 'error' button if most of the uploaded data is incorrect front ->> RND : Display the 'completed with errors' and 'download' button if some of the uploaded data is incorrect RND ->> front : Click the 'completed with errors' button to download the rejected data front -->> back: GET /subscribers/{subscriber}/organizations/{organization}/inventories/{inventoryId}/output/{taskId}
+back-->> front: Get the updated inventory back ->> front: Display the updated loading history front ->> RND : Display the 'completed' button if all the uploaded data is correct front -->> RND : Display the 'failed' button if most of the uploaded data is incorrect or <br> mandatory headers missing front ->> RND : Display the 'completed with errors' and 'download' button if some of the uploaded data is incorrect RND ->> front : Click the 'completed with errors' button to download the rejected data front -->> back: GET /subscribers/{subscriber}/organizations/{organization}/inventories/{inventoryId}/output/{taskId}